ducdetronquito/http/README.md

 ##### An HTTP header multi-map.

 As of yet, the headers map is a dumb StringHashMap used only to validate *http*'s API.
-At some point, we aim to provide an implementation that is RFC compliant.
+At some point, we aim to provide an implementation that is RFC compliant (tracked in issue [#2](https://github.com/ducdetronquito/http/issues/2)).

 #### `Request`